syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Set-Maximum-Number-of-Decimal-Digits.md

 ---
 layout: post
-title: Various features in Syncfusion NumericTextBox control for Xamarin.Forms
+title: Set maximum number of decimal digits to Syncfusion NumericTextBox value
 description: Learn how to decide maximum decimal digits to be displayed and nullable value support in NumericTextBox.
 platform: Xamarin
 control: NumericTextBox